makerdao/community/governance/polls/Ratification Poll for Adding Sidestream Auction Services Core Unit, SAS-001 - November 8, 2021.md

 A brief summary of this proposal has been provided by the MIP Author and is shown below:

 *MIP40c3-SP44 adds the MKR Incentive Plan budget for SAS-001: Sidestream Auction Services Core Unit.
+It contains:*
-It contains: - Total MKR Expenditure Cap - Estimated MKR Expenditure (based on the current team)- Escrow Wallet mechanism.*
+ - *Total MKR Expenditure Cap*
+ - *Estimated MKR Expenditure (based on the current team)*
+ - *Escrow Wallet mechanism*

 Please review the links below to inform your position on this proposal before voting.
 * [Cannonical Proposal Version](https://github.com/makerdao/mips/blob/1e68595057de5e9d2154a3320ff121ea7ad1f94a/MIP40/MIP40c3-Subproposals/MIP40c3-SP44.md)